-A rectangular integer matrix is called \textit{totally unimodular} if the determinant of each square submatrix is equal to $0$ or $\pm 1$.
+A rectangular integer matrix is called \textit{totally unimodular} if the determinant of each its square submatrix is equal to $0$ or $\pm 1$.

-The proof of the following proposition can be found in book~\cite{shrivbooklin}.
+The proof of the following proposition can be found in book~\cite{schrijv.thLP}.

 \begin{utv} Let $Q$ be a rectangular $(0,1)$-matrix of size $n \times l$.
-Assume that the columns of $Q$ can be divided into two groups so that rows of the resulting submatrices contain no more than one unity entry.
+Assume that columns of $Q$ can be divided into two groups so that rows of the resulting submatrices contain no more than one unity entry.
 Then the matrix $Q$ is totally unimodular. \end{utv}

-We are ready now to provide the proof of one of the equivalent forms of the K\"onig--Hall--Egerv\'ary theorem.
+We are ready now to provide the proof for one of equivalent forms of the K\"onig--Hall--Egerv\'ary theorem.

-\begin{teorema} Given a $2$-dimensional $(0,1)$-matrix $A$ of order $n$, the maximum length of a positive partial diagonal in $A$ is equal to minimum number of lines sufficient for covering all unity entries. \end{teorema}
+\begin{teorema} Given a $2$-dimensional $(0,1)$-matrix $A$ of order $n$, the maximum length of a positive partial diagonal in $A$ is equal to the minimum number of lines sufficient for covering all unity entries. \end{teorema}

-\begin{proof} Note that the problem on the maximum length of a positive partial diagonal in $A$ is the integer version of problem~(1).
-Similarly, the problem on the minimum number of lines covering all unity entries of $A$ is the integer variant of problem~(2).
+\begin{proof} Note that the problem on the maximum length of a positive partial diagonal in $A$ is the integer version of Problem~(1).
+Similarly, the problem on the minimum number of lines covering all unity entries of $A$ is integer Problem~(2).

-In the $2$-dimensional case the constraint matrix $U$ for one of the problems is an incidence matrix of some bipartite graph.
+In the $2$-dimensional case, the constraint matrix $U$ for one of these problems is an incidence matrix of a bipartite graph.
 By Proposition~\ref{unimod}, the matrix $U$ is totally unimodular.
-It is known (see, for example, book~\cite{shrivbooklin}) that if $U$ is a totally unimodular matrix then for all integer vectors $b$ the polyhedron $\left\{x: Ux \geq b \right\}$ has only integer vertices.
-Therefore, both integer problems~(1) and~(2) have the same integer optimal value. \end{proof}
+It is known (see, for example,~\cite{schrijv.thLP}) that if $U$ is a totally unimodular matrix then for all integer vectors $b$ the polyhedron $\left\{x: Ux \geq b \right\}$ has only integer vertices.
+Therefore, both integer Problems~(1) and~(2) have the same integer optimal value. \end{proof}

 Let us consider $2$-dimensional extremal matrices in more details.
-Theorem~\ref{2dimkonig} means that all $2$-dimensional extremal matrices of order $n$ are exactly a $(0,1)$-matrices with $k$ rows and $n-k-1$ columns filled by $1$ and with all other entries equal zero.
-Also, from the proof of Theorem~\ref{2dimkonig} we have that any $2$-dimensional matrix $A$ has an integer optimal polyplex (i.e. a partial positive diagonal of the maximal length) and any optimal polyplex is a concave sum of partial positive diagonals.
-All $2$-dimensional extremal matrices have deficiency $\delta = 1$ because the weight of an optimal polyplex in them is equal to $n-1$.
+Theorem~\ref{2dimkonig} means that all $2$-dimensional extremal matrices of order $n$ are exactly the $(0,1)$-matrices with $k$ rows and $n-k-1$ columns filled by $1$ and with all other entries equal zero.
+Also, from the proof of Theorem~\ref{2dimkonig} we have that any $2$-dimensional matrix $A$ contains an integer optimal polyplex (i.e., a partial positive diagonal of the maximal length) and any optimal polyplex in $A$ is a concave sum of partial positive diagonals.
+All $2$-dimensional extremal matrices have deficiency $\delta = 1$ because the weight of their optimal polyplex is equal to $n-1$.